Phillies start hot again and Wheeler strikes out 13 Marlins in series-opening win

 Nick Castellanos returned to the lineup after leaving Thursday’s win with left hip flexor tightness.
 He went 2 for 3 before Kody Clemens replaced him in the fifth inning.

+“At that time I didn’t really want him to run the bases,” Thomson said.
+“And we were up 7-0, so I felt pretty comfortable with it just to get him out of there and make sure he’s safe.”

 Brandon Marsh missed his second straight game with a right knee injury.
-Phillies manager Rob Thomson said Marsh did some running pregame and would’ve been available to play in an emergency situation.
+Thomson said Marsh did some running pregame and would’ve been available to play in an emergency situation.

 With Marsh still out, Rojas started his third consecutive game in center field.
 He’s gone 3 for 8 with an RBI, a walk and a stolen base during that stretch.